-Pass out the Fit4Kidz Vegetarian Foods worksheet to the class.
-Explain that the foods shown are examples of foods that can be a part of a vegetarian diet.
-Have the students place a check mark in the columns that apply to the food shown.
+Pass out the Fit4Kidz Vegetarian Foods coloring page to the class.
+Explain that the foods shown are good examples of healthy foods to include in a vegetarian diet.
 Once complete, collect the pages and store in each student's Fit4Kidz binder or folder.